-To begin, know this: when you compare yourself to others, you’re operating from a world of assumptions…
+When you compare yourself to others, you’re operating from a world of assumptions…

-But, as revealed in her 2020 documentary, This Is Paris, what the world did not see was the internal war that raged between the character she’d created and the truth of her mental and emotional health.
-How she never felt a true sense of belonging within her conservative family, claiming that her parents “swept everything under the rug.”
-How she was tormented by the abuse she’d endured as a teenager, causing her time of being “on top of the world” to be spent in a blur of medicated insomnia and terrifying nightmares.
-And, as a result, a fear of intimacy that spawned a string of publicly-failed relationships.
-How she struggled to separate fantasy from reality, even when the cameras weren’t rolling–forgetting when to break character and “be normal.”
-Things in Paris Hilton’s world were never as charmed as they appeared to be.
+But, as revealed in her 2020 documentary, This Is Paris, the world didn’t see the internal war that raged between the character she’d built and the dark truth of her mental health.
+How she never felt a true sense of belonging within her conservative family, accusing her parents of having “swept everything under the rug.”
+How she was tormented by the abuse she’d endured as a teenager, causing her time of being “on top of the world” to be spent in a blur of medicated insomnia and harrowing nightmares.
+Not to mention her fear of intimacy that spawned a string of publicly-failed relationships and her struggle to separate fantasy from reality.
+Even when the cameras weren’t rolling, she admittedly forgot when to break character and “be normal.”

-In his epic bestseller, Talking to Strangers: What We Should Know About the People We Don’t Know, Malcolm Gladwell explores the assumptions we often make about one another–how we simplify our perceptions of others whose stories are always nuanced and complex, forming judgments around them that reinforce what we want to believe.
+In his epic bestseller, Talking to Strangers: What We Should Know About the People We Don’t Know, Malcolm Gladwell explores the assumptions we often make about one another. how we simplify our perceptions of others whose stories are always nuanced and complex, forming judgments around them that reinforce what we want to believe.
 He writes, “Transparency is the idea that people’s behavior and demeanor—the way they represent themselves on the outside—provides an authentic and reliable window into the way they feel on the inside.”

 Brene Brown, research professor, vulnerability expert and bestselling author of The Gifts of Imperfection: Let Go of Who You Think You’re Supposed to Be and Embrace Who You Are, said, “Stay in your lane.
 Comparison kills creativity and joy.”

-You will never have enough information about another person to accurately compare yourself to them.
+You’ll never have enough information about another person to accurately compare yourself to them.
 No matter how dreamy or untouchable they might appear moseying through yet another fancy hotel, cuddling closely to their man-crush by a crackling fire or putting their signature on yet another business deal.
 Because every person you admire was once a fumbling newbie at their craft, even if you’ve only ever known them as the head a Fortune-500 company or an exploding brand with half a million YouTube subscribers.
 And, even after becoming CEO or swipe-up queen, every person still wrestles with problems.
 Because there is no immunization from being human, no matter how powerful or wealthy one becomes–whether they are battling a stubborn health struggle, a spiteful ex-employee or an overbearing parent.

-But, ultimately, it boils down to the commitment to tend to your own garden.
-Because, if you’re constantly keeping an eye on what your neighbor is growing, you’re robbing yourself of momentum, productivity and, ultimately, the joy of living.
-Also the complete picture of reality–because, again, chances are high that your neighbor’s garden, no matter how seemingly abundant and well-manicured, has seen its share of unwanted pests.
+But, ultimately, it boils down to the commitment to tend to your own fruitful, gorgeous garden.
+Because, if you’re constantly keeping an eye on what your neighbor is growing, you’re robbing yourself of momentum, productivity and, ultimately, joy.
+Also the complete picture of reality–because, again, chances are high that your neighbor’s garden, no matter how seemingly abundant and verdant and well-manicured, has seen its share of unwanted pests.

-…but the trick is to quickly get back to creating magic within your own life.
+…so long as you swiftly get back to sparking magic within your own delicious life.

 While it’s perfectly okay (perhaps enlivening) to indulge in comparisons every once in a while, the trick is to never linger too long in that space.
 Instead, let your observations of others inspire your character and motivate your goals– encouraging you to own your story and create magic within it, to reinvent yourself however often you wish and to expand upon the infinite ways you might uniquely contribute to the world.